 Hashtags Are Everything!

 If there’s one thing to know about Twitter, it’s that hashtags help add your content to current conversations on a given topic.
-Furthermore, tweets with hashtags are 16% more likely to be retweeted.
+Furthermore, tweets with one or more hashtags are 55% more likely to be retweeted.
 With that in mind, be sure to do the following:

 - Know the official event #hashtag.
 For example, there were multiple hashtags in use surrounding the 2016 Summer Olympic Games, but the official hashtag was #Rio2016.
 Follow the event’s Twitter account and you’ll quickly find the appropriate hashtag to use.

 - Use the hashtag consistently as you’re live tweeting.
 That means using it in each post and keeping a close eye on your character count to ensure you have enough space to include the hashtag with each post.

 - Use the event hashtag to see what others are posting about.
 This will allow you to see what is resonating with others in attendance that might be of interest to your audience and worth retweeting.

 - Also use hashtags related to the topic or industry when appropriate.
 This can help other people interested in these topics or industry join the conversation.
 Be sure do a little research on the current trending hashtags so you can make your tweets count by incorporating them.